ben-haim/gotxs/README.md

-This is an attempt at creating Go bindings for OpenTransactions (opentxs).
+This is attempt at creating Go bindings for OpenTransactions (opentxs) using SWIG.

-# Instructions
+# Requirements

+* Swig 3
+* Go 1.3
+* recent opentxs

+# Build and install instructions

 In order to install the bindings, you need to link the necessary header files from `opentxs` to the `include/` subdirectory: